JanVerderber/multiple-session-csrf-registration-login/README.md

 If you are not using PyCharm to start the app, use this command: python app.py

 ## What does this app offer?
--Users can register with username and password (No e-mail) -Users can login with username and password
+- Users can register with username and password (No e-mail)
+- Users can login with username and password
--When users login, they see all the users registered and their ID -Users can change their password using /change-password -Multiple sessions so users can have more sessions (Login from different clients) -CSRF protection
+- When users login, they see all the users registered and their ID
+- Users can change their password using /change-password
+- Multiple sessions so users can have more sessions (Login from different clients)
+- CSRF protection